On the Theory of Continual Learning with Gradient Descent for Neural Networks: Experiments

 In order to verify the role of sample size of later tasks on train-time forgetting, we consider an experiment where the sample-size for task 1 is fixed, and for later tasks we increase the sample-size.
-The resulting training loss curves for different loss functions and activations are shown in Figures \ref{fig:4},\ref{fig:5}, and \ref{fig:6} (in the appendix).
-In accordance with Theorem~\ref{thm:train_forgetting}, we observe that increasing the sample size for tasks 2 and 3 has a positive effect on mitigating the forgetting of task 1.
-This suggests that a larger sample size not only stabilizes the per-task training loss but also reduces the forgetting of earlier tasks.
-While Figure~\ref{fig:4} uses linear loss with quadratic activation, similar experiments in Figures~\ref{fig:5} and \ref{fig:6} demonstrate that these findings extend to a variety of loss functions and activations, including the widely used logistic loss and ReLU and GELU activations.
+The resulting training loss curves for different loss functions and activations are shown in Figs. \ref{fig:4},\ref{fig:5}, and \ref{fig:6} (in the appendix).
+In accordance with Theorem \ref{thm:train_forgetting}, it can be observed that increasing the sample-size on tasks 2,3 has a positive influence on the forgetting of task 1.
+This implies that increasing the sample-size not only stabilizes the per-task training loss, but also reduces the amount of forgetting for previous tasks.
+While we use linear loss with quadratic activation for Fig. \ref{fig:4}, Figs. \ref{fig:5}, \ref{fig:6} indicate these observations extend to different losses and activations including the commonly used logistic loss and the ReLU and GELU activations.